This document is created by and for the Mendix community. It collects performance best practices in the form of do’s and don’ts.

 - For retrieves in a loop, consider retrieving all the data before the loop, and do finds on that list inside the loop.

-- If loops contain splits, consider if the split logic can be a query before the loop to minimize iterations.
+- If loops contain decisions, consider if the decision logic can be a query before the loop to minimize iterations.

 - Prevent unnecessary retrieves if objects or lists can be passed as parameters.